Neurocriminology: Neurofunctional studies

+Differences in hormone levels: A 2022 study observed reported crime and hormone levels–mainly that of testosterone and cortisol–within a population of university students as consenting participants.
+Results from the research found that there was a positive direct correlation between testosterone levels and criminal behavior, particularly in terms of impulsive behavior and aggression.
+However, further tests may need to be conducted to determine if those behaviors are connected to criminal behavior through dominance-seeking behavior associated with testosterone or if it is more so due to testosterone's influence in the mesolimbic reward system by instant gratification related to committing crime.
+It was also found that cortisol–a major hormone in the stress response system–in both high and low levels is correlated with an increase in criminal behavior.
+In response to stress or threats, high levels of cortisol boost energy, suppress the immune system and increase cardiovascular activity while low levels are associated with signs of psychopathy including a lack of empathy.
+The two hormones were found to interact to create influence on criminal behavior with low levels of cortisol and baseline levels of testosterone correlating with income-generating crime.

+Effects of drugs: Illegal drug use and drug abuse are found to be highly correlated with antisocial behaviors leading to crime.
+Drugs function to mimic and take the place of naturally occurring neurotransmitters–or chemical brain signals–that activate brain chemical receptors and affect arousal, mood, as well as physiological and cognitive function among other neurophysiological effects.
+In cases of addiction, particular drugs may affect the brain's rewards system, making it overly sensitive to the drug: thus making naturally occurring, healthy behaviors less rewarding and increasing deviant behaviors like attention-seeking, impulsivity, and aggression–often related to withdrawal behavioral traits–all of which can promote criminal behavior.
+In particular, inhibition caused by drug use can impair regular brain functioning, especially that of the pre-frontal cortex, impairing the ability to make decisions and perform higher-level thinking and reasoning that is otherwise critical in preventing criminal and deviant behaviors.

+Ethical Concerns

-Free will
+Free Will

 Unlike the founding father of criminology, Cesare Lombroso, who thought that crime was fundamentally biological in its origin and criminals lacked free will altogether, contemporary neurocriminologists seem to take the middle ground approach.
 They do not argue that biological factors alone cause behavioral problems, but recognize that behavior results from interaction between biology and environment.
 Some authors, however, are more determinist in their views.
 As Stanford neuroscientist David Eagleman writes: "Free will may exist (it may simply be beyond our current science), but one thing seems clear: if free will does exist, it has little room in which to operate.
 It can at best be a small factor riding on top of vast neural networks shaped by genes and environment.
 In fact, free will may end up being so small that we eventually think about bad decision-making in the same way we think about any physical process, such as diabetes or lung disease."